Joseph-Mutua/book-assignment/README.md

 The Book Assignment App allows teachers to search for books by title, add them to a reading list, and manage the reading list effectively.
 This documentation will guide you through the usage, features, and the code structure of the app.

+To view the deployed live version visit this [Link](https://ello-frontend-challenge.onrender.com)

 ## Features

 - **Search for Books**: Teachers can search for books by title using a search bar.